Trading Partner Portal: Zambia

 Trade Overview

 The Republic of Zambia is a south-central African country that is rich with natural resources.
-Mining has been one of larger economic industries, specifically in copper, but it has begun to diversify its economy in industries such as, energy, infrastructure, information & communication technologies, travel and tourism, and agriculture.
+Mining has been one of larger economic industries, specifically in copper, but it has begun to diversify its economy in industries such as energy, infrastructure, information & communication technologies, travel and tourism, and agriculture.

 It is a politically stable, multi-party democracy with a population, currently 21.31 million people as of 2024, that is expected to double by 2050.
 It’s GDP as of 2024 is $26.33 billion according to the World Bank, with GDP per capita equaling $1,235.
+Zambia’s GDP dropped in 2024 to $26 billion from about $30 billion due to the severe 2024 drought in the country’s history, which adversely affected the growth of all sectors.

 U.S. – Zambia Trade